- Foundations learning.

 - In addition, the program includes a range of organized activities available at no additional cost.

-- Students may choose one course offered in this program, and will be awarded three studio credits and a certificate for successful completion of the course.
+- Students may choose one course offered in this program, and will be awarded three studio credits upon successful completion of the course.

-- Majors available for the ESL Studio Program: Advertising, Cartooning, Computer Art, Fine Arts, Design, Illustration, Interior Design, Photography and Video
+- Majors available for the English and Visual Arts Program: Advertising, Cartooning, Computer Art, Fine Arts, Design, Illustration, Interior Design, Photography and Video

 - Transfer students may qualify for upper level placement based on accredited studio courses from other institutions.
 Sophomore (2nd) year is the highest placement possible.